 Visiting the Victoria Falls during your stay in Zimbabwe is a must!
 You will be mesmerized by the sheer volume of water and the magnificent display of nature.
 We facilitate group trips to Vic Falls where you can unleash your inner adrenaline junkie and do some bungee jumping, river-rafting, zip-lining or abseiling.

-Being based in Antelope Park gives you the opportunity to walk with and interact with lions and elephants, and ride through the wilderness on horseback and view the wildlife in the park.
+Being based in Antelope Park gives you the opportunity for extraordinary wildlife encounters, and rides through the wilderness on horseback and view the wildlife in the park.
 During the evening, an exclusive Night Encounter will give you an amazing, close up experience of lions hunting in their natural environment.

 Soak up the Culture...and Relax!

 - Accommodation throughout your entire stay at Zimbabwe’s Leading Private Game Reserve 2017 – a lodge surrounded by wilderness and shared by our volunteers, interns, staff and guests

 - 3 delicious meals a day cooked by chefs from the local community